andredarcie/best-games-of-all-time-data-based/README.md

-# History of Video Games
+# Definite Best Games Of All Times
+> Based on data analysis

 :video_game: Timeline containing a list of games that have consistently been ranked among the best by video game jornalists, divided by generations.
 [Look here](http://andredarcie.github.io/history-of-video-games).
 Made with [VueJS](https://github.com/vuejs/vue).

 ## How does it work?